emily-lambrou/qatesting_prs_opentickets/README.md

 2. A GitHub project board (name: Requests Product Backlog) with a custom status field added.
 3. A "QA Testing" status option added in the Status field.
 4. A Token (Classic) with permissions to repo:*, write: org, read: org, read:user, user:email, project.
-5. Yaml workflow running in your repository: emily-lambrou/status_changes_to_qatesting
+5. Yaml workflow running in the repository where you want to fetch all the merged pull requests.

 ### Inputs